 Our primary goal is to show the main key performance indicators and provide a comparative view of other KPIs or products using interactive visual elements.

-In this tutorial, I will show you how to create a sales dashboard in Excel.
-This is an updated and improved version of a dashboard that I created in 2013.
+In this guide, I will show you how to create kpi in Excel 2013 or above.
+The dashboard is fully compatible with Office365 for Excel.
+The Workbook is an updated and improved version of a dashboard that I created in 2016.
+The spreadsheet is compatible with Excel 2010 too.

 Let us see how the final interactive sales dashboard looks like: